shivam-31/hashicat-app/README.md

 # hashicat-azure
 Hashicat: A terraform-built application for use in Hashicorp workshops.

-Includes the example website. 😻
+Includes a example website. 😻

 # hey, this is a random comment!